ocgg/mdr/MD_SUMMARY.md

   1. Ionian
   2. Dorian
   2. Phrygian
-  4. Note: roman numbers are not fully handled yet.
-    2. They would show `xxxxx` for 50th item yet
-    2. As for 3 levels-deep alphabetical lists : they would i.e. show `}` for 27th item yet (GH would show "aa")
-    2. (Who writes 50 items lists in markdown anyway ?)
+  2. Lydian
+    1) And so on.
+    2) these alphabetic sublist works weirdly after "z", but who writes lists that long in markdown anyway?
 2. **Minor melodic scale modes**
   - You can mix list styles
-  - (Who knows these modes names anyway ?)
+  - (Who knows these modes names anyway?)

 ### Checkboxes

 - You should open an issue if :
   - [ ] You do write 50 items lists in markdown
   - [x] You do know the names of minor melodic scale modes
+  - [X] Note that unicode characters for checkboxes suck.
+I'll try to find something better.

 ## Quote blocks